frapontillo/a-repo-full-of-tests/README.md

-hubot-github-notify-test
+a-repo-full-of-tests
 ========================

-Empty repo to test notifications for mentions and assignments.
+Empty repo to test notifications, mentions, assignments, PRs and much more.

-Yo PR this